What to do if you are assaulted

 • Ask what you can do to support them

 • Respect their privacy.
 Do not tell anyone else what has been shared with you unless your friend/loved one specifically asks you to tell someone.

 • Take care of yourself.
 Supporting someone who has experienced harassment, sexual misconduct, stalking, intimate partner violence, malicious dissuasion, or retaliation can be very difficult for you.
 It is important to know that this is normal, and to take care of your needs too.
 Ask yourself what you are doing to take care of yourself, seek support from confidential counselors on campus, and/or consider setting boundaries with your friend/loved one so that you can be fully present when you are listening to their needs.

 I am a parent

 We also encourage you to explore the information below to understand your student’s rights at the University of Redlands.
-Please note that due to the Family Education Rights Privacy Act (FERPA), the Title IX Office is unable to answer any questions about an investigation or even confirm or deny that your student attends the University of Redlands without a FERPA waiver.
+Please note that due to the Family Education Rights Privacy Act (FERPA), the Offie of Equity & Title IX is unable to answer any questions about an investigation or even confirm or deny that your student attends the University of Redlands without a FERPA waiver.
 We explain this to students when they meet with us at the beginning of an investigation and it is their choice if they elect to waive their privacy rights for anyone, as well as the extent of the information they want shared.